Alejogb1/job-board/blog-data/why-does-setting-ibmdbhome-prevent-pip-install-ibmdb.md

 id: "why-does-setting-ibmdbhome-prevent-pip-install-ibmdb"
 ---

-, let's unpack this.
+.
 I've seen this scenario crop up more than a few times in my years working with databases and python, and it’s a particularly frustrating one when you’re just trying to get a simple installation going.
 The core issue, boiled down, is that setting `IBM_DB_HOME` can interfere with `pip`'s ability to correctly build and install the `ibm_db` package.
 This interference stems from how the `ibm_db` package leverages the IBM data server driver and, importantly, how `pip` itself operates in terms of linking external libraries.

 Essentially, the `ibm_db` python package isn’t a pure python implementation.
 It's a wrapper, or a binding, around the IBM data server client.
 This client is a collection of native libraries and tools necessary to connect to IBM database systems, such as DB2.
 Now, `pip` typically looks for precompiled wheels or builds extensions during the installation process.
 When no pre-built wheel is available for your platform, it attempts to compile the extension using a setup script.
 This setup script relies on knowing where to find the IBM data server client libraries.